openaire/openaire-catalogue-docs/docs/data-provision/aggregation/aggregation.md

 For additional details about the aggregation workflows, please refer to [2].

+The whole list of available and used collectors could be found in the [RedMine Wiki - API Protocols](https://support.openaire.eu/projects/openaire/wiki/API_protocols)

 ## References

 [1] Manghi P. et al. (2014) "The D-NET software toolkit: A framework for the realization, maintenance, and operation of aggregative infrastructures", Program, Vol. 48 Issue: 4, pp.322-354, [10.1108/PROG-08-2013-0045](https://doi.org/10.1108/PROG-08-2013-0045)